 On everything from healthcare to immigration, President Trump has been busy doing 180s on Obama-era policy.
 This week, he set his sights on a controversial expansion of the Clean Water Act.
 (Photo by Varanos via Flickr)

 “Clear as mud.”
-That’s how former Justice Department attorney Larry Liebesman appropriately describes how murky the debate has gotten over an Obama-era environmental rule known as the Clean Water Rule (aka the Waters of the U.S. Rule, aka WOTUS if you can’t get enough of acronyms that end in “OTUS”).
+That’s how former Justice Department attorney Larry Liebesman appropriately describes how murky the debate has gotten over an Obama-era environmental rule known as the Clean Water Rule.

 But the basic storylines (and battlelines) are pretty clear.
 Back in 2015, the Environmental Protection Agency released what it dubbed a “clarification” of the Clean Water Act to remove the ambiguity over which of the country’s waterways were covered.
 The basic argument was this: The Clean Water Act protected certain bigger waterways, but many smaller waterways that feed those larger waterways weren’t protected.
 So to actually safeguard (in practice and not just theory) the waterways that were already regulated, you really had to protect those smaller waterways too.
 Indeed, without this new Clean Water Rule, more than 100 million Americans would continue to get their drinking water from waterways that aren’t currently covered by the Clean Water Act.

 But when the rule came out, 30 states sued the EPA — mainly because it was seen as a regulatory overreach that was bound to trip up business and industry.